Won: Court ruled that Alaska’s regulations unlawfully restrict free speech

 • Jason Davis turned his small-scale homemade winemaking and beekeeping operations into a business, Sweetgale Meadworks & Cider House.
 His affinity for his community is inherent in his creations, made completely with local ingredients.
 He is also involved in the community outside of work, with a seat on the Homer, Alaska, City Council.

-These entrepreneurs have filed suit in Alaska state court.
-In addition to the free speech guarantees of the Alaska and U.S. Constitutions, plaintiffs bring a claim under the Alaska Constitution’s Equal Protection guarantee, alleging denial of protection under the state’s “Rewards of Industry Clause.”
+These entrepreneurs filed suit in Alaska state court.
+In addition to the free speech guarantees of the Alaska and U.S. Constitutions, plaintiffs brought a claim under the Alaska Constitution’s Equal Protection guarantee, alleging denial of protection under the state’s “Rewards of Industry Clause.”

 What’s At Stake?